derekqbrown/inventory-management/README.md

 These files are for the WGU C482 course assessment

 This project is an inventory management system that allows the user to add, delete, and modify parts and products.

+In the MainMenu.java controller file (inventory/src/controller/MainMenu.java), there is some code that can be uncommented for testing (lines 47 and 56-76).